wendehals/bricks-cli/docs/scripting.md

 * *Assignment*: `ID := exp` - assigns a collection of parts defined by the given expression to a variable with name ID.
 The variable can be used in any expression later on.
 * *save*: `save(exp, FILE_NAME)` - saves the given collection defined by the expression to a JSON file with the given FILE_NAME.
 * *export*: `export(exp, EXPORT_DIR)` - exports the given collection defined by the expression to an HTML file into the given EXPORT_DIR.
+* *build*: `build(EXP, EXP, DIR_NAME)` - Builds a set given by the first expression by using parts from the collection defined by the second expression.
+Exports the result to the given directory.

 ## Expressions